40Cakes/pokebot-gen3/Readme.md

 ***

 # ⚠ Photosensitivity Warning
-- Running mGBA at unbounded speeds, will cause **very fast and bright flashing**!
+- The bot launches mGBA at unbound speed by default, see [`config/keys.yml`](#keysyml---emulator-input-mapping) for a list of keys to set emulation to slower speeds and even disable video/sound output
-- mGBA can run well over 3,000 FPS on fast enough PCs
+- Running mGBA at unbound speeds, will cause **very fast and bright flashing**!
 - Any unbounded video examples on this page will be hidden by default, and marked with **⚠ photosensitivity warning**

 ***